ZeldOcarina/nu-dentistry/cavity-fillings.md

   overlay_size: center
   heading: DENTISTS WHO ARE HERE FOR YOU
   text:
-  superheading: OUR DENTISTS ARE ALWAYS WILLING TO ACCOMMODATE YOUR NEEDS WITH A SMILE.
+  superheading: OUR DENTISTS ARE ALWAYS WILLING TO ACCOMMODATE YOUR NEEDS WITH A SMILE
   button:
     text: Request an appointment
     url: ''